DTJF/libpruio/src/doc/_4_examples.md

 # Grafic {#SecExaGrafic}

 The examples in this section produce grafic output.
-The source code is available only in FreeBASIC (folder src/examples) syntax, since C has no native grafic.
+The source code is available only in FreeBASIC syntax (folder src/examples), since C has no support for native grafics.

 ## pwm_adc {#SubSecExaPwmAdc}